mrblueSG/snapshot-sidekick/README.md

 Generate and serve votes CSV report for closed proposals.

-> NOTE: CSV files are generated only once, then cached, making this service a cache middleware between snapshot-hub and UI
+> NOTE: CSV files are generated only once, then cached, making this service a cache middleware between snapshot-hub and UI.
+Highlight.

 #### Fetch a cache file